Soneliem/vALDI/README.md

 ### Are my credentials stored on servers?

-No, but your access tokens are stored on your own device's browser
+By default your access tokens (NOT username and password) are stored on your own device's browser.
+If the wishlist feature or daily notifications are enabled, your access tokens are stored on the server.
+This is to allow for the wishlist feature and daily notifications to work.
+You can disable these features at any time to remove your access tokens from the server.

 ## Tech Stack

 **Client:** Ionic + Vite + Vue + Typescript >
 Deployed on web with [Vercel](https://vercel.com)

-**Server:** NodeJS + Express > Deployed on [Qoddi](https://qoddi.com/)
+**Server:** NodeJS + Express 5 > Deployed on [Qoddi](https://qoddi.com/)

 Thank you to [Qoddi](https://qoddi.com/) for providing free hosting this project

 ## Why?

 Making a store checker is a rite of passage for any Valorant App Dev.
 I am simply following the tradition.
 I also wanted to learn more about Ionic and the Android app deployment, so this was a good opportunity to do so.
+Is there are any questionable design decisions in my code of stack, this is why, I am simply experimenting.

 ## Run Locally